Equivariant Coarse (Co-)Homology Theories: From topological to coarse (co-)homology theories

-In the following, we will always be interested in such a homology theory $\Homol^\Gamma_*$ or such a cohomology theory $\Cohom_\Gamma^*$ on the category $\sLCHz$.
+In the following, we will always be interested in such a homology theory $\Homol^\Gamma_*$ or such a~coho\-mology theory $\Cohom_\Gamma^*$ on the category $\sLCHz$.
 The purpose of this section is to show that applying them to the Rips complex yields coarse \mbox{(co-)}homology theories on $\CGCBGz$ which satisfy the strong homotopy axiom.
 From now on, $\Gamma$ is a discrete group.

 We first construct the Rips complex for locally finite countably generated proper isocoarse $\Gamma$-spaces.
 If $E$ is a $\Gamma$-invariant entourage, then we define $P_E(X)$ to be the geometric realization of the simplicial complex with vertex set $X$ and with $x_0,\dots,x_n\in X$ spanning an $n$-simplex iff $(x_i,x_j)\in E$ for all $0\leq i,j\leq n$.
+Note that we could equally well consider only symmetric entourages for this construction, because $P_E(X)=P_{E\cap E^{-1}}(X)$, but there is no need at all for doing so.
 The space $P_E(X)$ is locally compact, because $X$ is locally finite, and it is a proper $\Gamma$-space, because $E$ is $\Gamma$-invariant and the action of $\Gamma$ on $X$ is proper.